Choosing A Therapist: The Different Types of Therapy For Mental Health

 What is psychotherapy?

 Psychotherapy, also known as talk therapy, uses research-backed talking techniques, worksheets, guided exercises, and other forms of support to improve or strengthen an individual's mental, emotional, and social well-being.
-Many psychotherapy methods may be based on peer reviewed studies conducted by the American Psychiatric Association, the largest organization of therapists in the world.
+Many psychotherapy methods may be based on peer-reviewed studies conducted by the American Psychiatric Association and the American Psychological Association (APA), the most prominent organizations of therapists in the world.
 Therapy can provide a safe environment for clients to process difficult emotions, address irrational beliefs, work on any behavioral issues, or otherwise work through any mental or emotional issues they may be experiencing.

 Many psychotherapy treatments are done one-on-one between an individual and a psychotherapist.
 You may refer to articles online to learn what individual therapy is. and how it works.
 Still, therapy can also happen in a couple, group, or family setting, depending on the client's needs.